lukefitz1/csc500-python/module-6/README.md

-# Module 5 - Critical Thinking Assignment
+# Module 6 - Portfolio Milestone

 Using python 3.12.9